Seattle's Diverse Nightlife Showcases Live Theater, Rocking Concerts and Happenin' Pubs

 1 Teatro ZinZanni

 Described by one reviewer as "the Kit Kat Klub" on acid, the experience at Teatro ZinZanni is just that -- an experience.
 The main event is part circus, part dinner theater.
-A three-hour tour de force, the evening combines innovative and thrilling feats by a troupe of international "cirque," comedy, and cabaret artists with a five-course gourmet meal.
-Improvisational comedy, music, dance, and vaudeville review are blended with pure sensuality, creating a unique and intense new show with each performance.
+A three-hour tour de force, the evening combines innovative and thrilling feats by a troupe of international "cirque," comedy and cabaret artists with a five-course gourmet meal.
+Improvisational comedy, music, dance and vaudeville review get blended with pure sensuality, creating a unique and intense new show with each performance.
 Intimate and fast-paced, the show takes place above, around, and beside patrons as they dine and gawk in awe.
-Ticket prices range from $106 to $141 for performances of "Love, Chaos, Dinner!"
-Cost includes dinner and show; drinks are not included.
+Ticket costs includes dinner and show; drinks are not included.
 (206-802-0015)

 Corinne hails from the other Washington, where she caught the travel bug early on.
 Corinne studied abroad in Strasbourg, France (undergrad) and in Edinburgh, Scotland (graduate school).
 She's backpacked around Australia, taught English in Argentina and explored (so far!) countries from Cambodia and Egypt to Turkey and China.
 Corinne served as associate editor at Where magazine for five years; as a freelancer, she now writes for publications like National Geographic Traveler and Amtrak's Arrive.
 Here in the lovely Northwest, she's attempting to debunk the rain myths, up her coffee and live music quotient and find her Zen near/on the water.

 Read more about Corinne Whiting here.